FrancoS24/FrancoS24/README.md

 I'm an proactive, enthusiastic and motivated Fullstack developer with great capacity and love for teamwork and problem solving.

-Which is in constantly personal and professional growth.
+In constantly personal and professional growth.

 <hr>